-The R&CC has appointed a Chairman and meetings are attended by representatives from the Company's senior management and the SIH Commercial Chief Executive Officer.
+The R&CC has appointed a Chairperson and meetings are attended by representatives from the Company's senior management and the SIH Commercial Chief Executive Officer.

-Audit Committee Oversight Body
+Audit Committee - Oversight Body

-The Audit Committee is responsible for, among other things, oversight of reviews conducted by the Internal Audit Function that are designed to provide management and the Audit Committee with assurance regarding the Company's risk management processes and internal control systems.
+The Audit Committee is responsible for the oversight of reviews conducted by the Internal Audit Function that are designed to provide management and the Audit Committee with assurance regarding the Company's risk management processes and internal control systems.

-Management Committees / Body

-Management Committee / Body
+Management Committees / Body - Management Committee / Body

-The Underwriting Committee is responsible for, among other things, oversight of the Company's underwriting processes, procedures and controls, approval of any amendments to underwriting policy and guidelines, and monitoring of the Company's risk exposures.
+The Underwriting Committee is responsible for the oversight of the Company's underwriting processes, procedures and controls, approval of any amendments to underwriting policy and guidelines, and monitoring of the Company's risk exposures.
 The Operations Committee is responsible for, among other things, oversight of the day-to-day operations of the Company (e.g. claims handling, human resources, facilities), including the assessment and monitoring of operational risk.
-The Operations Committee is supported in its oversight role by the Operations Management Group.